PamelaRomero/Dynamics-prediction-Signaling/README.md

 # Computational Prediction of Intracellular Signaling Behavior via Machine Learning

-The scripts for the paper were submitted to the 12th International Conference on Information Management and Big Data (SIMBig 2025).
+This repository contains the scripts and results corresponding to the paper “Computational Prediction of Intracellular Signaling Behavior via Machine Learning” published in the Springer Communications in Computer and Information Science - CCIS Book Series.